Eric Maclagan: Director of the Victoria and Albert Museum

-Other Offices
+Other offices

 Maclagan was knighted in 1933, and in 1945 he was appointed KCVO.
 He held important appointments both at home and abroad.
 In 1927–8 he was Charles Eliot Norton professor at Harvard University.
-He was a Fellow of the Society of Antiquaries, acting as vice-president from 1932 to 1936, president of the Museums Association from 1935–36, and chairman of the National Buildings Record.
+He was a Fellow of the Society of Antiquaries, acting as vice-president from 1932 to 1936, president of the Museums Association from 1935 to 1936, and chairman of the National Buildings Record.
 He was also appointed to lectureships at Edinburgh, Belfast, Dublin and Hull and was given honorary degrees at Birmingham and Oxford.
 As chairman for the fine arts committee of the British Council from 1941, Maclagan organised many exhibitions sent abroad by the council after the war.
 He was a gifted lecturer, proficient in French and German.

 Maclagan was a keen churchman and took a prominent part in the affairs of the Anglo-Catholic movement.
 He performed much public service on behalf of the church through the Cathedrals Advisory Council and the Central Council for the Care of Churches, which for some time was housed in the Victoria and Albert Museum.

-Other Interests
+Other interests

 Despite being a specialist in the field of early Christian and Italian Renaissance art, Maclagan also admired many modern artists.
 In his personal collection he had a bust of himself made by Ivan Meštrović and was one of the first private collectors to buy the work of Henry Moore, he also unveiled the painting of the crucifixion by Graham Sutherland in St Matthew's Church, Northampton.

 Maclagan had a profound interest in literature and poetry.
 He made several translations of the works of French poets, especially Arthur Rimbaud and Paul Valéry and published a volume of poems, Leaves in the Road in 1901 whilst an undergraduate.
 He designed several bookplates including one for his friend Bernard Berenson.